-(1) Includes only options outstanding under the Company's 1994 Stock Option Plan and 2005 Equity Incentive Plan.
-Does not include shares of common stock issued to non-employee directors under the Company's Non-Employee Director Stock Plan, which expired by its terms on February 17, 2013, or the 2013 Non-Employee Director Stock Plan, which shares are fully vested and exercisable upon issuance.
+(1) Includes only options outstanding under the Company's 2005 Equity Incentive Plan, which expired on April 27, 2015.
+Does not include shares of common stock issued to non-employee directors under the Company's Non-Employee Director Stock Plan, which expired on February 17, 2013, or the 2013 Non-Employee Director Stock Plan, which shares are fully vested and exercisable upon issuance.

-(2) As of December 31, 2014, there were 571,985 securities available for future issuance under the 2005 Equity Incentive Plan.
-Beginning in January 2014, grants were made annually to non-employee directors under the 2013 Non-Employee Director Stock Plan, and the number of shares of common stock to be granted to each non-employee director for a particular year is determined by dividing \$32,000 by the closing price of a share of the Company common stock on the first day of such year (or the closing price on the last preceding date on which sales of the Company's Common Stock were reported).
+(2) Beginning in January 2014, grants were made annually to non-employee directors under the 2013 Non-Employee Director Stock Plan, and the number of shares of common stock to be granted to each non-employee director for a particular year is determined by dividing \$32,000 by the closing price of a share of the Company common stock on the first day of such year (or the closing price on the last preceding date on which sales of the Company's Common Stock were reported).
 Therefore, the number of securities remaining available for future issuance under the 2013 Non-Employee Director Stock Plan is not presently determinable.